 Due to the limited income and expenses denominated in foreign currencies, it was not considered cost effective to manage transactional currency exposure on an active basis.
-However, as the financial statements are reported in sterling and the Group's revenue and the majority of its exploration costs are in US dollars, movements in the exchange rate of the US dollar against sterling may significantly affect the Group's statements of comprehensive income and financial position.
+However, as the financial statements are reported in sterling, any movements in the exchange rate of foreign currencies against sterling may affect the Group's statements of comprehensive income and financial position.
 The Group holds some cash in US dollars to mitigate the foreign exchange risk.